 - Scale our accessibility outreach by providing a knowledgeable person(s) within each campus unit.

-- Support from the TARC for things like processing an exception request, etc. Liaisons will have direct access to the TARC for support, not something readily available to individuals working on their own,
+- Support from the ADA IT Coordinator, the Technology Accessibility Review Committee (TARC), and the ITAL Advisory Team for things like processing an exception request, answering IT accessibility questions, etc. Liaisons will have direct access to the TARC for support, not something readily available to individuals working on their own

 - Community support from the ITAL program and network of fellow liaisons

 - Monthly training and discussion about problem areas, needs for additional support, etc.

 - A listserv for posing immediate questions or calls for help

 - Access to a shared repository of resources, such as PowerPoints, meeting minutes, etc.

 If your unit needs representation and you have questions about the ITAL program, please contact Keith Hays, the ADA IT Coordinator for the UIUC campus.